zitrosolrac/datajoint-tutorial/beginner/building_first_pipeline/python/first-table.rst

         gender: enum('M', 'F', 'U')    # gender of mouse - Male, Female, or Unknown/Unclassified
         """

 and it turns out that this is enough to define a table!
-There is a lot going on here, so let's walk through this code step by step.
+There is actually a lot going on here, so let's walk through this code step by step.

 Table classes
 ^^^^^^^^^^^^^
-In DataJoint, tables are defined and accessed via **classes** inheriting from one of table superclasses provided by DataJoint.
-Since we will be entering data about a new mice manually, we want to create a table called "Mouse" as a manual table.
+In DataJoint, tables are defined and accessed via **classes** inheriting from one of the table superclasses provided by DataJoint.
+Since we will be entering data about new mice manually, we want to create a table called "Mouse" as a manual table.
 You do so by defining a class called ``Mouse`` and inheriting from ``dj.Manual`` super-class.